Victoria Cross: Thefts

 Several VCs have been stolen and, being valuable, have been placed on the Interpol watch-list for stolen items.
 The VC awarded to Milton Gregg, which was donated to the Royal Canadian Regiment Museum in London, Ontario, Canada in 1979, was stolen on Canada Day (1 July 1980), when the museum was overcrowded and has been missing since.
 A VC awarded in 1917 to Canadian soldier Corporal Filip Konowal was stolen from the same museum in 1973 and was not recovered until 2004.

 On 2 December 2007, nine VCs were among 100 medals (12 sets) stolen from locked, reinforced glass cabinets at the QEII Army Memorial Museum in Waiouru, New Zealand, with a value of around NZD$20 million.
 Charles Upham's VC and Bar was among these.
 A reward of NZ$300,000, provided by Lord Ashcroft, was posted for information leading to the recovery of the decorations.
-On 16 February 2008 New Zealand Police announced all the medals had been recovered.
+On 16 February 2008, New Zealand Police announced that all of the medals had been recovered.

 Collections

 There are a number of collections of Victoria Crosses.
 The VC collection of businessman and politician Lord Ashcroft, amassed since 1986, contains 162 medals, over one-tenth of all VCs awarded.
 It is the largest collection of such decorations.
 In July 2008 it was announced that Ashcroft was to donate £5 million for a permanent gallery at the Imperial War Museum where the 50 VCs held by the museum would be put on display alongside his collection.
 The Lord Ashcroft Gallery at the Imperial War Museum opened on 12 November 2010, containing a total of 210 VCs and 31 GCs.
+After a 2008 donation to the Imperial War Museum, the Ashcroft collection went on public display alongside the museum's Victoria and George Cross collection in November 2010.
+It was announced that the Lord Ashcroft Gallery will close from 1 June 2025 (collection to be returned to Lord Ashcroft).

 Prior to the November 2010 opening of the Ashcroft Gallery, the largest collection of VCs on public display was held by the Australian War Memorial, whose collection includes all nine VCs awarded to Australians at Gallipoli.
 Of the 101 medals awarded to Australians (96 VCs, and five VCs for Australia), this collection contains around 70 medals, including three medals awarded to British soldiers (Grady, 1854; Holbrook, 1914; and Whirlpool, 1858), and three of the VCs for Australia (Donaldson, 2008; Keighran, 2010; and Roberts-Smith, 2010).

 Museums with holdings of ten or more VCs include: